anbox-cloud/discourse-docs/howto/container/start.md

 `<container id>` is the ID of the container that you want to start.

+[note type="information" status="Important"]
+Do not use the `lxd` command to start a container.
+Always use the `amc` command instead.
+Anbox Cloud containers have their own lifecycle and using the `lxd` command to start a container can cause the container to be out of sync.
+[/note]

 By default, the `amc start` command waits 5 minutes for a container to run before the operation times out.
 When starting a container, you can specify a custom wait time with the `--timeout` option.

     amc start <container id> --timeout 10m